•

 1. Tables and figures presenting data results should be efficiently displayed within the article.
 Tables and figures in the appendix should demonstrate data processing.

-2. They must be sequentially numbered and titled appropriately to reflect their content.
+2. Tables and figures must be sequentially numbered and appropriately titled to reflect their content.

 3. References to tables and figures must be included in the article.

-4. Authors should indicate in the text where tables and figures are attached.
+4. Authors should indicate in the text where tables and figures are placed.

-5. Tables and figures should be self-explanatory and interpretable without reference to the article.
-The source of each table and figure should be provided.
+5. Tables and figures must be self-explanatory and interpretable without reference to the article, with the source of each provided.

 Citation

-Citations in the text should be enclosed in parentheses and include the author's surname and year, without a comma.
-Page numbers should be included if necessary.
+Citations should be in parentheses with the author's surname and year, without commas.
+Page numbers are included if necessary.

-Citations from institutional sources should use the institution's acronym: e.g., (IAI 1994).
+• Citations from institutional sources use the acronym: (IAI 1994).

 Reference